yashasnadigsyn/loc/README.md

 # What is it?
-locate a file or dir in rust
+locate a file or dir written in rust

 # Usage: